 If you and your wife try to have these discussions, but they turn into conflict or become unproductive, then it's likely time to seek out a marriage counselor.
-Having a third party there to navigate the conversation can help bring productive solutions forward.
 Though some people feel intimidated by the idea of speaking to a professional, therapists work as an unbiased party that's on your team.
 They can give you both the chance to feel listened to and facilitate meaningful conversations that help you grow in your marriage.
 No matter how long you've been married, couples therapy is a great way to learn tools to communicate in ways that help you both feel supported.

 It's important to understand what your wife is saying instead of getting argumentative or defensive.
 You may have to make compromises for both of you to feel comfortable moving forward.
 It isn't necessarily changing yourself, but working on ways for both of you to find happiness in your marriage.
 Though this can take some effort and be challenging at first, it's work that comes with a high reward.